-Creating the Obstacle Course Fundraiser
+Creating an Obstacle Course Fundraiser

 Here are some obstacles and activities that can be added with a bit of ingenuity: